 MCSO is in Phase 1 compliance with Paragraph 195.
-Based on the Monitor's 30th Quarterly Report, MCSO is not in Phase 2 compliance.
+Based on the Monitor's 31st Quarterly Report, MCSO is not in Phase 2 compliance.

 MCSO has continued its efforts to hire civilian investigators and has contracted with an outside consulting firm that is providing further investigative support.
 It has also been increasing its administrative staff who support the investigators' work.
-At the end of 2021, PSB staff included 19 sworn personnel, 18 detention personnel, 17 civilian personnel.
-The total number of investigators was 29.
-PSB has experienced some retirements from MCSO, and is on schedule to fill two additional vacant detention investigator positions during the first quarter of 2022.
-PSB continues to hire and fill administrative support staff positions and is working on an updated contract with Jensen & Hughes to deploy during the first quarter of 2022 as a continued investigative resource for administrative investigations.
+At the end of the first quarter of 2022, PSB staff consisted of 32 investigators, an increase from 29 investigators during the prior reporting period (excluding investigators utilized outside of MCSO).
+The 32 investigators include two vacant detention investigator positions filled during the first quarter of 2022 as previously anticipated and does not include contracted investigators utilized outside of MCSO.
+PSB continues to hire and fill administrative support staff positions.
+During the first quarter of 2022, PSB updated its contract with Jensen & Hughes and continues to assign additional administrative investigations to them for investigation.
 Filling sworn positions has been and continues to be difficult for PSB and for MCSO officewide due to the current employment conditions.